Please note that this house is for sale, not abandoned. But I cannot answer to how long it’s been for sale.

 Churches seem to be common abandoned or neglected buildings.
 What can we do about these?
 Another topic for another time, perhaps.

-Found off Vermont Route 100 in Warren, this mill has gone through many reincarnations, but sits empty today.
+Found off Vermont Route 100 in Warren, this mill has gone through many reincarnations, and continues to be used today.
+(Editor’s note: the building appears abandoned from some angles, but the owner assures me that business is ongoing.
+It’s great to know a historic mill building continues with modern businesses.)
 A brief history of this site, from History of the Town of Warren compiled by Katharine Carlton Hartshorn.

 Fire, as well as high water, plagued the mill business.
 Palmer and Wakefield lost a mill by fire.
 Henry W. Brooks lost his by fire in 1947 and again in 1949.
 And the Bobbin Mill originally built by Erastus Butterfield in 1878 burned down in the early 1930′s when owned by Parker and Ford.
 They began rebuilding on a shoestring in 1932, but fire struck again before completion.
 It was finally rebuilt and run as a mill for twenty-five years.
 Under the ownership of Barry Simpson and David Sellers in 1974, the Bobbin Mill was again damaged by fire.
 It was rebuilt and became the birthplace of several manufacturing businesses, including Union Woodworks, Vermont Iron Stove Works, Vermont Castings, North Wind Power Company, and Dirt Road Company.

 The mill showing damage and decay.

 The mill is composed of many blocks, likely additions from the various industries that have been located in the building.

 The Double Press Cornice Brake.
 Industrial archaeologists: who can shed some light on this one?